ksauln/LocalChatRAG/README.md

 - **Ingest Documents:** Recursively scan a folder (and its subdirectories) for DOCX, PDF, and TXT files.
 - **Process and Index:** Load and chunk the documents, then store them in a vector database using embeddings.
 - **Query with an LLM:** Use either chain-of-thought (CoT) or normal querying with a toggleable setting.
-- **Select Models Dynamically:** Choose which LLM and embedding model to use from the sidebar.
+- **Select Models Dynamically:** Choose which LLM to use from the sidebar.
-- **Persist Chat History:** Save conversation history using SQLChatMessageHistory, tied to a user ID, with the option to clear history and start a new chat.
+- **Chat History:** See prior questions asked during the session.
-- **See Metadata in Output:** Includes elapsed time info.
+- **See Metadata in Output:** Includes elapsed time and token info.
 - **Manage Vector DBs:** View and delete vector DBs from the sidebar interface.
 - **Concise Source Attribution:** Outputs unique file names of uploaded files referenced.